hahe050305/TrendsForYOU/README.md

-"TrendsForYou"
+**TrendsForYou**

        - is a modern React-based e-commerce web app focused on simplicity, dynamic visuals, and smooth user interaction.

 It delivers a clean, intuitive shopping experience with smart ad displays and visually organized product sections.

-== Key Highlights ==
+**Key Highlights**

 1) Dynamic Ad Carousel – Automatically rotates ads at set time intervals, keeping the interface engaging.